 Hopefully you have seen that a surround sound set up isn't that difficult to achieve, and it will be far better than just using the speakers that come with your television.

 Elsewhere on the site we look in more detail at the hardware you need for a good surround sound system.
-You will find an introduction to the AV receiver, we discuss the various HTiB home theater systems that are available, and cover all you need to know about choosing the right surround sound speakers.
+Follow the links in the box below.